 Another slightly obscure track, but to those that were in the know Whale were as addictive as any drug and as relentlessly followed as any religion.
 Their rocky trip-hop sound defied any real genre and they took fans from metal, rock, pop and indie and even toured with the likes of trip-hop legend Tricky, as well as cult acts such as Placebo and Blur, but it was the funk bass and distorted guitars that set them apart….
 That and their somewhat hypnotic lead vocalist, Cia Soro who wailed like a true diva… with braces.
 The video for Hobo Humpin’ Slobo Babe won the first MTV Europe Music Award for Best Video in 1994.

 What can I say?
 I like cheesy rock covers..and they don’t get (much) cheesier than this one.
 Gun hail from Scotland and managed, back in the dewy days of 1994, to secure a number 8 in the UK singles chart with this track adding some typically Scottish swagger, a guitar solo that wouldn’t be out of place on a GnR track and serious amounts of attitude to one of the 80’s (and Cameo’s) most loved funk songs.

 Mansun – Wide Open Space

-The first time I listened to this song my only thoughts were “wow”, “just beautiful” and a little more “wow”.
-This is a song of memories and I have, sad as it may be, sat in the middle of nowhere and listened to this and thought all those same things whilst glaring at an impossible ocean and the vast expanses of the sky.
+The first time I listened to this song my only thoughts were “wow”, “just beautiful”.
+This is a song of memories and I have sat in the middle of nowhere and listened to this and thought all those same things whilst glaring at an impossible ocean and the vast expanses of the sky.

 Soundgarden – Black Hole Sun